Join Us

 Standard Gypsum Boards

-Type X gypsum board is used as part of fire-resistant-rated construction in places likes garages in residential construction.
+Type X gypsum board is used in residential construction for its fire-resistant properties.

 High-Performance Gypsum Boards and Panels